James Bradberry: 2017

-During the off-season, head coach Ron Riveira promoted secondaries coach Steve Wills to defensive coordinator after Sean McDermott accepted the head coaching position with the Buffalo Bills.
+During the off-season, head coach Ron Riveira promoted secondaries coach Steve Wilks to defensive coordinator after Sean McDermott accepted the head coaching position with the Buffalo Bills.
 On June 5, 2017, Bradberry suffered a fractured wrist during organized team activities and was ruled out for a least a month.
 Head coach Ron Rivera named Bradberry and Worley the starting cornerbacks and Captain Munnerlyn as the starting nickelback.

-On October 12, 2017, Bradberry recorded six combined tackles (four solo), broke up a pass, and made his first career sacks on quarterback Carson Wentz during a 28–23 loss to the Philadelphia Eagles.
+On October 12, Bradberry recorded six combined tackles (four solo), broke up a pass, and made his first career sacks on quarterback Carson Wentz during a 28–23 loss to the Philadelphia Eagles.
 In Week 14, he made six combined tackles (five solo), a season-high three pass deflections, and intercepted a pass by Case Keenum in the Panthers' 31–24 victory over the Minnesota Vikings.
 The following week, Bradberry recorded a season-high seven combined tackles, a pass deflection, and intercepted a pass by Aaron Rodgers during a 31–24 victory against the Green Bay Packers.
 He finished the season with 85 combined tackles (66 solo), ten pass deflections, two interceptions, and a sack in 16 games and 16 starts.

 The Carolina Panthers finished the 2017 NFL season second in the National Football Conference (NFC) South with an 11–5 record and received a Wild Card berth.
 On January 7, 2018, Bradberry started in his first career playoff game and recorded eight combined tackles (seven solo) as the Panthers lost 31–26 at the New Orleans Saints in the NFC Wild Card Round.